Logo

 Follow-UpOffer to update on your situation as needed.

 Being honest and professional about your situation will help maintain trust with your employer.
-Remember, everyone has to take unexpected leave at some point, and an empathetic approach goes a long way in ensuring understanding from all parties involved.
+Remember, everyone has to take unexpected leave at some point, and an empathetic approach ensures understanding from all parties involved.